 Particularly for women, being ashamed of your feet can escalate to a significant degree.
 If you’re one of those women you know who you are…your husband may not have even touched your feet, no matter how long you’ve been married.
 Salon pedicures?
 Forget it!

 Short of drastic measures that can include foot surgery, the hard truth is that the best option is to make peace with the fact you have to live with feet you think are ugly!
 The good news?
 Making the best of what you’ve got is something we have all done at one time or another.
 You may have had to learn to choose haircuts that make your fine, thin hair look awesome.
 Perhaps you have had breast implants, a Botox treatment, or have worked hard to lose some weight and get fit.
 That fact is, making the most of embarrassing feet is actually a lot less difficult – and at least as rewarding – as some of those beauty measures.

 You will find that being meticulous and consistent with your foot care regimen only helps as time goes on.
 The more your feet relax, the better they look and feel.
-Making a commitment to daily foot care can really make a difference in how you feel about your feet.
+Making a commitment to daily foot care and strategies to reduce imperfections can really make a difference in how you feel about your feet.
 Honest!

 Try this.
 The next time you go to a nice restaurant during the summer, attend a wedding, hit the beach, or browse the aisles of your favorite high-end clothing store, observe.
 Take note of the women you see whose feet are FAR from perfect.
 You will see women with corns, bunions, stubby toes, hammer toes, stubby toenails…all of it.
 What you may notice is that they have 3 things in common:

 - They take care of their feet, moisturizing, removing calluses, making sure they have excellent nail care and polish, either at home or by getting regular pedicures.

 - They unabashedly wear pretty shoes.
 Sandals, open toe pumps, sexy heels.